-Come on into the library!
 You can get work accomplished - or relax on our leather recliners.
 Newspaper deliveries arrive daily to keep you connected with the community and the world.
-We subscribe to many high interest magazines.
 Do you like reading?
 We have many fiction and non-fiction books to please every reader - if you don't see something you like, let us know and we'll try to accommodate your requests.
 Finally, if you are interested in using print material to support your studies, we have many books on curriculum related topics.
 Just ask us!